yujiaxin666/rockphypy/docs/source/getting_started/11_AVO.rst

 :math:`\theta` and :math:`\theta_s` are the angles of P- and S-wave propagation,respectively.
 As we can see,  the Zoeppritz equations are complicated and do not give an intuitive feel for how rock properties impact the change of amplitude with angle.
 So simpler approximations are required.

-Aki-Richard approximation to Zeoppritz Equation
+Aki-Richards approximation to Zeoppritz Equation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Aki and Richards (1980) also derived a simplified form by assuming small layer
 contrasts.
 The results are conveniently expressed in terms of contrasts in VP, VS, and ρ as